x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 ### Step 4: Connect Microsoft 365 or Office 365 to Gmail

 To migrate Gmail mailboxes successfully, Microsoft 365 or Office 365 needs to connect and communicate with Gmail.
 To do this, Microsoft 365 or Office 365 uses a migration endpoint.
 Migration endpoint is a technical term that describes the settings that are used to create the connection so you can migrate the mailboxes.
-You create the migration endpoint in this task.
+Do the following to create the migration endpoint in Classic Exchange admin center.

 1. Go to the Classic Exchange admin center.